Code-Institute-Submissions/milestone-project-113/README.md

    - Amend the restaurant info windows to include the restaurant's price level.
 This information can be obtained by amending the place details search.

-7. Add Hotel Star Rating and Facilities to info windows.
+7. Add Hotel Star Rating and Facilities to Info Windows.

    - Amend the hotel info windows to include hotel star rating and details of hotel facilities.
 This information can be obtained by conducting a hotel content search using the Google Hotel Content API.